Ti84/ExerciseHelper/README.md

-##This is an app for a circuit workout!
+## This is a simple React app for a circuit workout.

-##SUPER WIP ATM, DONT JUDGE ME
+# SUPER WIP ATM